gitlabhq/gitlabhq/doc/update/mysql_to_postgresql.md

 shut down GitLab for this process.

-### For source installations
+### For non-omnibus installations

-On source installations (distributed using Git) we retrieve the index declarations from version control using `git stash`.
+On non-omnibus installations (distributed using Git) we retrieve the index declarations from version control using `git stash`.

 ```